 Read full bio >

-Senior Business Operations Manager
+Director, Business Operations

-Wenjie Luo serves as Business Operations Manager at Cambrian Bio.
+Wenjie Luo serves as Director of Business Operations at Cambrian Bio.
 Prior to joining Cambrian, she was the Senior Business Development Associate at Cresilon, a biotechnology startup, where she led numerous initiatives to better the company's business development and operations, including securing a $3M non-dilutive capital grant to expand the company's regional footprint.
 She has also served as a researcher at academic laboratories at Columbia and Cornell Universities.
 Luo earned her Master of Science in Biomedical Engineering from Columbia University and Bachelor of Science in Biological Engineering from Cornell University.

 Read full bio >